AREXVY Powder for suspension for injection Ref.[50990] Active ingredients: Respiratory syncytial virus vaccine

 Summary of the safety profile

-The safety profile presented below is based on a placebo-controlled Phase III clinical study (conducted in Europe, North America, Asia and Southern hemisphere) in adults ≥60 years of age in which more than 12 000 adults received one dose of Arexvy and more than 12 000 received placebo.
+The safety profile presented in Table 1 is based on a pooled analysis of data generated in two placebo-controlled Phase III clinical studies (conducted in Europe, North America, Asia and Southern hemisphere) in adults ≥60, and 50 through 59 years of age.

-In study participants 60 years of age and older, the most commonly reported adverse reactions were injection site pain (61%), fatigue (34%), myalgia (29%), headache (28%), and arthralgia (18%).
+In study participants 60 years of age and older (more than 12 000 adults received one dose of Arexvy and more than 12 000 received placebo, with a follow-up period of approximately 12 months), the most commonly reported adverse reactions were injection site pain (61%), fatigue (34%), myalgia (29%), headache (28%), and arthralgia (18%).
 These adverse reactions were usually mild or moderate in intensity and resolved within a few days after vaccination.
 Most other adverse reactions were uncommon and similarly reported between the study groups.

 Tabulated list of adverse reactions